enter-haken/dotfiles/readme.md

 These are my dot files.

-Put a symbolic link into `conf.avail` directory to enable a config
+Put a symbolic link into `conf.avail` directory to enable a config with

 ```
 $ ./install.py